- Free version: Yes

 The only big complaint that users have, though, is the high price of ProtonVPN.

-ProtonVPN is a recipient of positive reviews all around the Web, but let’s see how it stands against some of its biggest competitors.
+A recipient of positive reviews all around the Web, let’s see how ProtonVPN stands against some of its biggest competitors.

 ProtonVPN vs Hotspot Shield